-The Council currently operates three general produce markets on two car park sites in Sheringham and Cromer.
-They are provided to meet local demands and to promote tourism.
+2016/ 17 2017 /18 £000 £000 £000 £000 The Council currently operates three general produce markets on two car park Turnover (59) (61) sites in Sheringham and Cromer.
+They are provided to meet local demands and to Expenditure 131 97 promote tourism.
 The trading objective is to minimise the deficit relating to the service.

-The Council lets a total of 17 industrial units over three sites in Fakenham, North Walsham and Catfield.
-The Catfield and Fakenham sites include starter units which were developed jointly with EEDA, to provide opportunities for local business start ups and developments.
-The trading objective is to minimise the deficit relating to the service.

-Net (surplus ) / deficit on trading operations:
+Deficit 73 36 The Council lets a total of 15 industrial units and self-occupies 2 over three sites in Turnover (109) (128) Catfield, North Walsham and Fakenham.
+The Catfield and North Walsham sites offer starter units which were developed jointly with EEDA, to provide opportunities Expenditure Deficit / 170 - 187 for local business start-ups and developments.
+The trading objective is to minimum the deficit relating to the service.
+(Surplus) 61 59 Net (surplus) / deficit on trading operations: 134 - 95

 Trading operations are incorporated into the Comprehensive Income and Expenditure Statement.
 Some are an integral part of one of the Council's services to the public (e.g. refuse collection), whilst others are support services to the Council's services to the public.
 The expenditure of these operations is allocated or recharged to the relevant service area within the CIES Cost of Services (Markets is within Community, Economic Development and Coast.
-The Industrial Units are within Finance & Assets.
+The Industrial Units are within Finance & Assets).